libremfg/rhize-docs/content/how-to/gql/call-the-graphql-api.md

 {{< /tabs >}}

 You can also add multiple operations to one call.
-For example, this query requests all data sources and all persons.
+For example, this query requests all data sources and all persons:

 {{< tabs >}}